odoo/documentation/inventory/barcode/setup/software.rst

 =====================================
-How to activate the barcodes in Odoo?
+How to activate the barcodes in Twenty20?
 =====================================

 The barcode scanning features can save you a lot of the time usually